 Symbolism Behind Stained Glass Color in Churches

-Though the origin and discovery of stained glass is up for debate, people often associate it with Christianity due to its prevalence in churches and cathedrals.
-In Europe and many countries, including Israel and the United States, these brilliantly colored windows honor Biblical passages held in esteem by religious congregations and Christian leaders.
+In Eastern Europe and many countries, including Israel and the United States, these brilliantly colored windows honor Biblical passages held in esteem by religious congregations and Christian leaders.

 For that reason, “Poor Man’s Bible” is a popular phrase in modern days when discussing stained glass windows.
 During medieval times, the poor were mostly illiterate and could not afford Bibles.
 Therefore, the depiction of Biblical events in stained glass windows was a source for the illiterate to understand the events and lessons in the Bible.

 Regardless of the role of stained glass windows in churches, for decoration or for lessons, one cannot deny the luminescent beauty of the stained glass.
 In addition to similar Biblical events, stained glass windows also share many other characteristics, such as the symbolism behind the usage of certain colors.

 In Christian churches around the world, the colors used in the stained glass windows that adorn their churches and depict revered passages are of utmost importance.
 Heroldonline.com and Glass by Knight, a stained glass art studio, explain the significance and symbolism behind the usage of certain colors in religious stained glass.

 Stained glass colors symbolism

 Red: represents the blood of Christ, it indicates strong emotions such as love or hate; it serves as a reminder of Jesus' suffering and sacrifice, it also often associated with the martyrdom of saints.